 "What Have I Done to Deserve This?" by The Pet Shop Boys (with Dusty Springfield)

 "What Have I Done to Deserve This?" was the first time The Pet Shop boys worked with another recording artist.
 They wrote the song with Allee Willis (Co-writer of "September" and "Boogie Wonderland").
 Many contemporary artists were considered for the other half of the duet, but it wasn't until their manager's assistant suggested Dusty Springfield that there was a clear path ahead.
 Neil Tennant often mentiond Dusty in Memphis as his favorite album.
 As Springfield hadn't had a top 40 hit since 1970, EMI pushed for a different artist, such as Tina Turner or Barbara Streisand.
 Tennant remained steadfast in his decision to get Springfield on the track, meaning the song failed to make it onto their first album.
 Springfield's manager sent word that she was not interested in recording the duet, as she wasn't familiar with the band.
 Months later, Springfield heard "West End Girls" on the radio and changed her tune.
 "What Have I Done to Deserve This?" was the first, but not last, collaboration between Springfield and The Pet Shop Boys.
-After the song caused a resurgence in Springfield's career, Tennant and Lowe were also able to write and produce "Nothing Has Been Proved" and "In Private" for her next album, Reputation
+After the song caused a resurgence in Springfield's career, Tennant and Lowe were also able to write and produce "Nothing Has Been Proved" and "In Private" for her next album, Reputation.

 This duo may have seemed a strange choice, but after the song was pitched to Tina Turner and Aretha Franklin, Arista Records head Clive Davis suggested that Franklin and George Michael should sing it as a duet.
 Franklin was a musical hero to many, including Michael.
 Franklin was also very impressed with everything she heard from Wham!
 By the late '80s, Franklin's popular appeal was fading, but this collaboration with Michael in 1987 gave Franklin her first #1 since "Respect" in 1967.